 Now a man from the house of Levi went and married a daughter of Levi.
 And the woman conceived and bore a son; and when she saw that he was beautiful, she hid him for three months.
-(NASB) Exodus 2:1-2
+But when she could hide him no longer, she got him a wicker basket and covered it over with tar and pitch.
+Then she put the child into it and set it among the reeds by the bank of the Nile.
+4 His sister stood at a distance to find out what would happen to him.
+Exodus 2:1-4 (NASB)

-First, we want to notice that the Bible does not provide any details about Aaron in the account of Moses in the basket (Exodus 2).
-Scripture never tries to give us all of the details because it is more interested in sending us a message.
-In both of the passages above, we are told that Moses, Aaron, and Miriam are the children of one father.
-His name was Amram.
+First, notice that the Bible does not provide any details about Aaron and Miraim in the account of when Moses was placed in the basket that put into the Nile River (Exodus 2:1-4).
+Scripture never tries to give us all of the details of an account because it is more interested in sending us a message rather than communicating everything.
+In both of the passages above, we are told that Moses, Aaron, and Miriam are siblings and they have one father.
+The father’s name was Amram.
 He was a Levite.

 The first passage says that their father was named Amram and their mother was Jochebed.
 From Exodus 2:1 we discovered that Amram was a Levite and from Numbers 26 we discover that Jochebed was a Levite too!
 Together Amram and Jochebed had two sons named Aaron and Moses and one daughter named Miriam.
 The second passage confirms the statement of the first one.

-Moses and Aaron.
 From both of those passages, we discover that Aaron was the older brother, since he was listed first in each geneaology.
 It was customary in the Old Testament to list the first born son first.
 This is great news.
 God is more concerned about the heart of a person than about their lineage.
-I wonder how Moses felt when God told him that he was going to let his older brother speak for him, and how Aaron felt when Moses became the leader of Israel.
+How did Moses feel when God told him that He was going to select his older brother to speak for him?
+How did Aaron feel when Moses became the leader of Israel?

-The answer to that first question may be found in this verse,
+The answer to the first question may be found in this verse,

 Moses was a very humble man.
 I believe that Moses did not react negatively to his brother’s speaking for God before Moses.
 What a wonderful example to us.
 God calls us to serve Him and not worry about the other person.
 Praise the Lord.